Jcohen010/airbyte_dagster_dbt_project/README.md

 # Overview
-A personal project to demonstrate the development of a full stack data infrastructure for the fictional commercial rock climbing chain "The Hanger", utilizing several open-source (OSS) tools.
+This is a personal project to demonstrate the development of a full stack data infrastructure for the fictional commercial rock climbing chain "The Hanger", utilizing several open-source (OSS) tools.

 This project can be carried out by anyone searching for a way to get their feet wet with emerging technologies in the data world for...wait for it...COMPLETELY FREE.
 Each of the tools used either have a free trial (which permits users to access all features of the product within the trial period), or is OSS.
 I hope it can act fun and intuitive way to learn and get comfortable with core data engineering principles.